Hilary Swank

 Hilary Swank’s eighth grade yearbook photo

-I felt like such an outsider.
-I didn’t feel like I fit in.
+like I fit in.
 I didn’t belong in any way.
-I didn’t even feel like the teachers wanted me there.
-I just felt like I wasn’t seen or understood.
+I didn’t even feel like the

 Swank described trying to get a foot in the door in Hollywood: